 Such methodology is explored further later.
-But first, market developments and their effect on market multiples.
+But first, I analyse various market developments and their effect on market multiples.

-11. Apart from, of course, certain few specific cases where re-forecasts can be satisfactorily documented (e.g. for a sector that has been spared or even favored by the crisis, or else for a company whose order book is long and has not suffered from any cancellation, relates to strong customers, accompanied by an equally strong supplier chain, etc.)
+11. Apart from, of course, certain few specific cases where re-forecasts can be satisfactorily documented (e.g. for a sector that has been spared or even favored by the crisis, or else for a company whose order book is long and has not suffered from any cancellation, relates to strong customers, accompanied by an equally strong supply chain, etc.)